awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

     - Or, a subnet with the __Auto-assign public IPv4 address__ set to __No__, a route table with a route destination of __0.0.0.0/0__, and a NAT gateway set to __Target__ (for example, __nat-12345678901234567__).
 For more details, see [Routing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html#VPC_Scenario2_Routinghttps://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html#VPC_Scenario2_Routing).
   - You have VPC security groups that can be used to access your Neptune and ElasticSearch clusters.

 This solution uses [_neptune-export_](https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-export) to export data from your Neptune database.
 We recommend using _neptune-export_ against a static version of your data.
 Either suspend writes to your database while the export is taking place, or run the export against a [snapshot](https://docs.aws.amazon.com/neptune/latest/userguide/backup-restore-create-snapshot.html) or [clone](https://docs.aws.amazon.com/neptune/latest/userguide/manage-console-cloning.html) of your database.
+The CloudFormation template allows you to specify whether you want the export process to clone your cluster or not.

 _neptune-export_ uses long-running queries to get data from Neptune.
 You may need to increase the __neptune_query_timeout__ [DB parameter](https://docs.aws.amazon.com/neptune/latest/userguide/parameters.html) in order to run the export solution against large datasets.